taranehrouh/CPEN355_FinalProject/README.md

 Then change directory into the repository
 %cd /content/CPEN355_FinalProject/

+Plots can be found in training folder in the CNN and Random Forest folders, but the following instructions can be used to obtain the plots

 To run the Random Forest model and obtain the loss plot, confusion matrix, and F1 scores, use:
 !jupyter nbconvert --to notebook --execute training/random_forest/random_forest.ipynb